TriTriples/Photorafy/readme.txt

 2. Black & White (Threshold)
 3. Invert
 4. Edge Detection
-5. Flip Vertical
+5. Flip Vertical/Horizontal
-6. Flip Horizontal
-7. Brightness
+6. Brightness
-8. Blur (Box Blur Algorithm using 2d prefix sum to speed it up)
+7. Blur (Box Blur Algorithm using 2d prefix sum to speed it up)
-9. Rotation
+8. Rotation
-10. Crop
+9. Crop
-11. Purple Filter
+10. Purple Filter
-12. Sunlight Filter
+11. Sunlight Filter
-13. Old TV Filter
+12. Old TV Filter

-14. Wave Distortion:
+13. Wave Distortion:
     - it applies a horizontal wave distortion to an image.
     • Each horizontal row (y) is shifted left or right based on the sine function sin (y / frequency).